ElectronSutra/venture/pages/character-creation/twenty-questions.md

 Bandasi.

 House names always come first, then the family name, then the given name.
 Most Dynasts drop their family name in casual use.
-Politeness dictates that you address a Dynast by their House name with an honorific; in our case, I'll usually render that as "Master [House Name]" or "Esteemed [House Name]" or some such.
-Personal names are usually reserved for friends.
+It is rude to address a person by their personal name unless you are friends with them.

 ## Section VII: The End